GroTechMinds

 Conclusion

 Each SDLC model has its advantages and disadvantages, and the choice of model depends on the project`s specific needs, team size, and complexity.
+Remember to practice, stay updated with the latest trends in Manual testing with API and SQL Course and maintain a positive attitude throughout your interview process.
 By following SDLC we will have robust, bug-free software which plays an important role in customer satisfaction and positive feedback.

 Test Your Knowledge